• Skip to main content

 Grilled salmon fish on wooden table

-Salmon is a good source of omega-3 and it has been proven to be effective in relieving inflammation and reducing blood pressure.
+Salmon is a good source of omega-3 fatty acids and has been proven effective in relieving inflammation and reducing blood pressure.

-Other foods that can help boost your thyroid gland function include sweet potatoes, carrots, orange fruits, fermented foods, and bone broth.
+Other foods that can help boost your thyroid gland function include sweet potatoes, carrots, oranges and other citrus fruits, fermented foods, and bone broth.

 In conclusion

-Even though Hashimoto’s disease can be managed and treated with the right medication, staying away from the worst foods for Hashimoto’s disease can help relieve symptoms and help with the function of the thyroid gland.
+Even though Hashimoto’s disease can be managed and treated with the right medication, avoiding the worst foods for Hashimoto’s disease can help relieve symptoms and support the function of the thyroid gland.

 Reader Interactions